FilipDusek/Checkers/README.md

 AI for checkers written for Python 3.
-Requires Flask.
+Requires Flask and Docker.

-UI is available on `http://127.0.0.1:5000` after running `python server.py`.
+UI is available on `http://localhost/` after running `docker-compose up`.